bernardladenthin/BitcoinAddressFinder/README.md

 Copyright (c) 2017-2021 Bernard Ladenthin.

 ## Requirments
-* Java 8, newer versions are not supported and doesn't work (see #8).
+* Java 11 or newer.
+Java 8 is not supported anymore.

 ## Quickstart
 1. Download the binary (jar) from https://github.com/bernardladenthin/BitcoinAddressFinder/releases